lalawue/cincau/lua/cincau/scaffold/demo/datas/docs/README.md

 - default using template library [lua-html-tags](https://github.com/lalawue/lua-html-tags)
 - response HTML to client

-see app/pages/page_index.lua, and more complicate example is app/pages/page_playground.lua.
+see `app/pages/page_index.lua`, and more complicate example is `app/pages/page_playground.lua`.

+## Single Page Application (SPA)

+the demo project also provide a SPA page example, with container `app/pages/page_wiki.lua` and data backend `app/pages/page_wikidata.lua`.

+you can visit [http://127.0.0.1:8080/wiki](http://127.0.0.1:8080/wiki) to create you own wiki pages, there are some example in index page.

 ## Database